 According to the provisions of the Companies Act, 2013, the minimum requirement to incorporate a private limited company as follows;

-A private limited company have got to have at least two directors.
+A private limited company has got to have at least two directors.
 However, the maximum number of directors in the company can be 15.
 Furthermore, among the directors in the business, at least one of them must be a resident of India.

 Minimum Capital Requirement: